 But as long as you take some time to organize your first few days and give yourself small goals to accomplish, you can settle into your new home more comfortably.
-Moving to a new country is stressful, especially if it’s your first time doing so; these 10 tips can help make the process a smooth one.
+Moving to a new country is stressful, especially if it’s your first time being an expat; these tips can help make the process a smooth one.

 1. Pick one or two of your favorite items and take them with you

 It could be your pillow, a family photo album, your favorite mug, a handmade sweater from your mum, or your alarm clock.
 It could also be something as simple as watching a television show from back home.
 Basically, make it anything that reminds you of home.
 Keeping a small piece of home with you helps ground you as you learn about your new home.

 2. Do your homework before moving to a new country